 Bank-Note also has a search field built right in, so that you can easily find the information you are looking for in your list and it includes a high-contrast mode [blue & yellow] in case you find the default [black & white] difficult to read.

-Intel, Mac OS X 10.8 or later – Compatible with Mountain Lion and Mavericks.
+Intel, Mac OS X 10.8 or later – Compatible with Mountain Lion, Mavericks and Yosemite.

 Here’s a screen shot!

 In order to save your details, Bank-Note creates and uses a single text data file.
 You are asked to create and name this file when you first run the Bank-Note application.
 Bank-Note will encrypt your data file whenever you Lock or Close the Bank-Note window.
 The Bank-Note data file is also automatically encrypted when the application is Quit.

 Although your Bank-Note data file is just an ordinary text file, the actual data it contains will be unreadable if it is opened outside of the Bank-Note application.
 Bank-Note 2.0.4 uses the Blowfish symmetric-key block cipher (designed in 1993 by Bruce Schneier) to encrypt your data.
 No effective cryptanalysis of Blowfish has been found to date.

 Bank-Note does NOT need an internet connection to work and it does NOT send or receive any information from the internet or from your local network.
 If you are concerned about this sort of thing happening with any software, we would suggest that you run a network traffic monitor such as Little Snitch which shows, and allows you to stop, any of the outgoing traffic from your machine.

 Remember: Always backup your data.
 SPACE Software can not accept any responsibility for the safety or security of the data contained in your Bank-Note file.
 If you decide to purchase and use Bank-Note, you understand that SPACE Software will not reimburse you for any loss which may arise from data theft/corruption or your inability to use this software.